How to move to the Netherlands

 If you plan to bring a partner or children, apply for family reunification through the IND as soon as possible.

-Timelines can run several months, and you’ll need to meet the income threshold, have adequate housing, and proof of family relationship.
+Timelines can run several months, and you'll need to meet the income threshold, have adequate housing, and provide proof of family relationship (marriage or birth certificates, often requiring apostille or legalization).

 Your first year living in the Netherlands